The Shops at Tanforan: Tanforan Assembly Center

 During World War II, Tanforan was used as the Tanforan Assembly Center, an internment camp for Japanese Americans, nearly all from the San Francisco Bay Area.
 Tanforan was the second most populous of the 17 "civilian assembly centers" where internees were detained before being relocated to more permanent (and remote) "relocation centers;" most internees at Tanforan were sent to the Topaz War Relocation Center near Delta, Utah.
 Twenty-six of the 180 "apartment" barracks were converted from horse stalls.
 8,003 people were held at Tanforan from April 28 to October 13, 1942, with a peak population of 7,816 in July.
 A plaque outside the mall notes this history.

 When the Assembly Center closed in 1942 the site became the US Army's Camp Tanforan.
 At the camp were the California Field Artillery Regiments.
 In 1944, the camp became the Naval Advance Base Personnel Depot, San Bruno, which closed on October 10, 1946.
 A number of soldiers who were once stationed at camp are buried at the Golden Gate National Cemetery, which is located on a nearby hill that overlooks the Tanforan site.

 After the war, Tanforan returned to its former role as a race track, with a golf course in the center of the track.
-The track went into decline in the 1950s due to competition from Bay Meadows, and then burned down on July 31, 1964.
+The track went into decline in the 1950s due to competition from Bay Meadows, and burned down on July 31, 1964.